LIVING BY THE LIFE OF CHRIST

 Also, we of the royal priesthood need to be reconciled to God.
 We already have been reconciled legally through the blood of the cross.
-Now we have to be reconciled in actuality.
+Now we must be reconciled in actuality.

-- We have to be more separate from the world than we are.
+- We must be more separate from the world than we are.

 - We need to have greater victory over the lusts of our flesh.